awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

 + Your application code and dependencies referenced by the AWS SAM template\.
 + A semantic version for your application \(required to share your application publicly\)\.
 This value can be as simple as 1\.0\.
 + A URL that points to your application's source code\.
-+ A README\.md file\.
++ A `README.md` file\.
 This file should describe how customers can use your application, and how to configure it before deploying it in their own AWS accounts\.
-+ A LICENSE\.txt file \(required to share your application publicly\)\.
++ A `LICENSE.txt` file \(required to share your application publicly\)\.
 + A valid Amazon S3 bucket policy that grants the service read permissions for artifacts uploaded to Amazon S3 when you packaged your application\.
 To do this, follow these steps:

   1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.